Treat engineers as users

 December 30, 2021

-If you're working on a mature project, something changes from those early days.
+Once that project matures, something changes from those early days.
 Your build times grow into the awkward twenty second range, just long enough to answer a few messages on slack but probably not long enough to refactor it with a faster runtime.
 You fiddle with libraries and microservices in different repositories, putting up a handful of PRs when you're trying to ship a single new feature.
 Your unit tests grows into the thousands, with little organization or narrative structure that guides you through what has already been written.

 It's an underemphasized asset of successful engineering startups - they make developing enjoyable.
 More companies need to follow their lead and treat their internal teams like users.
 Give them a UX that they can enjoy.
 If an experience isn't good enough for an open source patron or an end client user, don't subject your teams to the same.

-If you have an architecture function, make them build applications that use their architecture.
+If you have an architecture team, make them build applications that use their designs.
 The annoyance of most technologies isn't in the core behavior - if it were, you would quickly notice and correct the problem.
 The problem are the edge cases; the undocumented environment variables, the crashes, or the workflow molasses when you're trying to move quickly.
 No matter the extensiveness of the tech design process, there's no substitute for actually using the frameworks.
 The real learning should be focused on the sense of intuitiveness when you're trying to do something and the tooling helps or hurts.
 This only happens when the rubber meets the road.

-If you don't have a centralized architecture presence, carve out explicit time for your team to build tooling to make their lives easier.
+If you don't have a centralized architecture job description, carve out explicit time for your team to build tooling to make their lives easier.
 This should be done intentionally to avoid a proliferation of pet projects that barely move the needle.
 I recommend a series of human profiling sessions to articulate the actual needs of your team.

 It's hard to self-analyze where your own development painpoints are located.
 Instead, separate concerns.
 Make one engineer the "client" and one engineer the "solution architect."
 Perform a human profiling session much like you would for programatic performance optimization.
 Where is the client spending the most time?
 Check back with this engineer when they're creating a new feature, when they're in the middle of a feature, and when they're getting ready to ship.